Ikkyusan1/typeset-buddy/README.md

 # Typeset Buddy
-A typesetting extension for Adobe Photoshop CC.
-Tested with PS version 2015.5+.
+A typesetting tool for Adobe Photoshop.
+The extension will work on PS version 2015.5+.
+The standalone scripts should work on PS CS5+.

 ### What it can do :
 - hopefully help you during your typesetting sessions.